 Guardrails

 The Guardrail node provides a configurable safety layer for AI agent workflows.
-It can detect prompt injection, redact PII, filter harmful content, validate schemas, and detect semantic manipulation -- all before data reaches your AI models or leaves your system.
+It can detect prompt injection, redact PII, filter harmful content, validate schemas, and detect semantic manipulation, all before data reaches your AI models or leaves your system.

 Prompt Injection Detection